microsoft/PPCC24-ALM/README.md

 > [!NOTE]
-> How to implement a healthy ALM process for Power Platform workshop at the Power Platform Community Conference 2024 in Las Vegas.
+> This repository is for the "How to implement a healthy ALM process for Power Platform" workshop at the Power Platform Community Conference 2024 in Las Vegas.

 ## Workshop description